box/developer.box.com/guides/tooling/sdks/typescript-gen.md

 ---
 # Install Typescript SDK (Generated)

-You can use the **auto-generated** Box Typescript SDK to call Box APIs in a Typescript project.
+You can use the **auto-generated** Box TypeScript SDK to call Box APIs in a TypeScript project.
 This [next generation SDK][next-gen] brings along new functionality to designed to elevate the developer experience and streamline your integration with the Box Content Cloud.

 <CTA to="https://github.com/box/box-typescript-sdk-gen">

-Learn more about auto-generated Typescript SDK on GitHub
+Learn more about auto-generated TypeScript SDK on GitHub

 </CTA>

 ## NPM installation

-To install the Typescript SDK run the following command from your terminal window or command prompt using the [Node Package Manager][npm].
+To install the TypeScript SDK run the following command from your terminal window or command prompt using the [Node Package Manager][npm].

 ```shell